Muslim rebels display human shield tied by rope in southern Philippine standoff

 "Our troops are only returning fire.
 We are not launching an offensive," army spokesman Lieutenant-Colonel Ramon Zagala said.
 "Our mission is to contain them not to rescue hostages."

-The standoff has paralyzed the port with as many as 170 civilians believed to be trapped, if not physically held hostage.
+The standoff has paralysed the port with as many as 170 civilians believed to be trapped, if not physically held hostage.

 Schools, shops, offices were closed for the third day.
 Flights and ferry services were also suspended.
 Around 12,000 people have been displaced in five districts of the port, known as the city of flowers.